AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit1.md

 - [ ] <b>println()</b> is invoked by the PrintStream class.</br>
 - [ ] <b>NOTE</b> <i>println()</i> when executed will return to the next line.
 Whereas <i>print()</i> will execute the string literal but not return to the next line.
 You can also create a new line inside a print statement by adding   <b>\n</b>  anywhere inside the quotation marks of a print statement.

+## Replit.com
+By default, Replit uses Main as the main class.
+To change the Main class name to a class name of your choosing, create a new file within replit and call it <i>.repl</i>.
+Within the file type the following:

+'''
+run="sh main.sh"

+javac NewClass.java  # whatever that file is java NewClass
+'''

+Lastly, make sure that the Main class is label correctly!
+In this instance it will be called <i>NewClass</i>.

 ## Comments in Code
 Typing comments within your program is considered a professional practice, and I expect you to comment your code as appropriate throughtout the year.
 There are two ways to comment in Java.
 The first is a single line comment and you would use two foward slashes( // ) to indicate a comment.
 The second is a multiline comment that uses a forward slash followed by an asterisks and closed with an asterisk followed by a forward slash ( /* */ )</br></br>
 With **every** program that you submit, I want you to list the following: